extraext/ScrollThroughBlocker/README.md

 #### **Installation:**
 - Download the latest release zip file and extract it.
 Move the 000_ScrollThroughBlocker folder in Gamedata/ to your KSP's gamedata directory.
+- **DEPENDENCIES:** Harmony is a dependency.
+You can install it from CKAN, or [from github](https://github.com/KSPModdingLibs/HarmonyKSP/releases/tag/2.2.1.0).
 ---
 #### **License details:**
 [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).